lukeprofits/Monero_Payment_Request_Standard/README.md

 # Version 1:
 ## Decoding & Encoding Monero Payment Requests
-This document explains how to decode and encode `monero-request:` payment requests.
+This document explains how to decode and encode `monero-request:` payment requests using gzip compression and Base64 encoding.

 ## Decoding A Monero Payment Request
 To decode a Monero Payment Request, follow these steps: